 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Send money to the Netherlands
+How to send money to the Netherlands

 Here’s how to send a quick, affordable and secure money transfer to the Netherlands.

 The Netherlands is a popular destination for travelers the world over.
 And when you need to send money there, either to a visitor of the country or a loved one who lives there, you’ll want to find the best rates possible to keep transfer costs cheap.
-Since the Netherlands uses the euro, there are plenty of options to choose from when it’s time to send money from the US.
+Since the Netherlands uses the euro, there are plenty of options to choose from when it’s time to send money from South Africa.
 You’ll want to shop around to find a good deal.

 Compare international money transfer services to the Netherlands